 rotary tool with sanding, grinding and polishing bits

 flat paints in various colors

 There are two steps to modifying the body: aging the body and repainting.
 The aging process entails adding signs of wear to the body.
 The evidence will be dents in the sheet metal, and maybe loss of a side mirror.
 It is entirely up to you and requires a little skill with a rotary grinder and a good eye.

 This step may seem strange, but once you have given the dent the rough shape you want, switch to a polishing bit.
 Coat the bit with polishing paste and polish the dent down to a mirror-smooth surface.
 Clean with alcohol and a dry paper towel to remove the polishing paste and prepare for paint.
-Cover the windows, tires, wheels and headlight lenses with masking tape and paint the truck a flat color.
+Cover the windows, tires, wheels and headlight lenses with masking tape and paint the truck a light, flat color.
 Light colors look best because, just as in real life, dark colors tend to fade over time.